Lamden-Standards/LST001/README.md

 ## Variables

 ### **balances**
-This variable holds the main account balances in the contract  `balances[account]`.
+This variable holds the main account balances for the contract  `balances[account]`.
 It also uses a multi-hash to store allowances `balances[owner, spender]`.

 - Type: `Hash`
     - default value: `0`
-- Requied: `True`
+- Required: `True`

 ``` python
 balances = Hash(default_value=0)